-Dr. Donald Generals, a resourceful administrator and recognized advocate for community colleges providing an affordable means for students to achieve academic and career success, is the sixth President of Community College of Philadelphia.
+Dr. Donald Generals, a strong advocate for community colleges, is the sixth president of Community College of Philadelphia.
 He began his tenure on July 1, 2014.

 An educator and seasoned researcher, Dr. Generals is an expert on the roots of the progressive education movement in America.
 This concept is advanced by leading educators who believe schools must be effective agencies of a democratic society.
 In 2013, Dr. Generals authored a book titled, Booker T. Washington: The Architect of Progressive Education.
 As he is drawn to the democratic mission of community colleges, he said, “Our mission demands that we pursue strategies that enable our students to achieve their goals, with the understanding that their successes serve the best interest of our economy and our community.”

-A native of Paterson, N.J., Dr. Generals previously served as Vice President for Academic Affairs at Mercer County Community College in West Windsor, N.J.
-In that capacity, he led the development of new academic programs and the college's Education Master Plan, including an expanded mission for its Trenton campus.
-He also increased the programming and course offerings of the college's online instructional programs (MercerOnLine); developed its Study Abroad program; implemented an extensive redesign of its developmental education and ESL programs; and created a mini-grant program that enables faculty to design progressive educational initiatives.
-In New Jersey, he led the statewide effort to redesign the community college sector's General Education curriculum.
+A native of Paterson, N.J., Dr. Generals previously served as Vice President for Academic Affairs at Mercer County Community College.
+In that capacity, he led the development of new academic programs and the college’s Education Master Plan.
+In New Jersey, he led the statewide effort to redesign the community college sector’s General Education curriculum.

 Previously, Dr. Generals served as Provost at the Katharine Gibbs School in New York City from 2003 to 2008, where he developed and supervised all associate degree and certificate programs.
-From 2000 to 2003, he was Vice President for Academic and Student Affairs at SUNY Rockland Community College in Suffern, N.Y.
-He initiated and led the development and adoption of that college's Core Educational Values; led the development of two new degree programs; and served as Acting President whenever necessary.
-Between 1984 and 2000, Dr. Generals worked at Passaic County Community College, serving as the Dean of Student and Cultural Affairs there beginning in1995.
+From 2000 to 2003, he was Vice President for Academic and Student Affairs at SUNY Rockland Community College in Suffern, N.Y., where he led the development of their Core Educational Values and new degree programs.
+From 1984 to 2000, Dr. Generals worked at Passaic County Community College, where he served as the Dean of Student and Cultural Affairs from 1995 to 2000.